List of MiG-23 operators: Sri Lanka

 The Sri Lanka Air Force operated a single MiG-23UB attached to the No. 12 Squadron SLAF as a conversion trainer for its fleet of MiG-27s from 2007 to 2019.

+Syria

+Syrian Arab Air Force: 87 MiG-23 were in service as of December 2024.
+The Syrian government of Al-Assad fell to rebels in late 2024, and the Syrian Arab Air Force was dismantled.
+It was re-established as Syrian Air Force, but the revolution, and the Israeli air strikes that followed it, wrecked havoc in the inventory of the Air Force.
+At least 60 MiG-23s were destroyed during Operation Bashan Arrow according to Israeli claims.
+In late 2025, the World Air Forces publication by FlightGlobal, which tracks the aircraft inventories of world's air forces and publishes its counts annually, removed all Syrian Air Force's aircraft from their World Air Forces 2026 report.
+It is thus questionable if the Syrian Air Force has any flying aircraft in their inventory, and in particular, any MiG-23, as of December 2025.

 Turkmenistan

 After Turkmenistan's declaration of independence in 1991, the Turkmen Air Force inherited a number of MiG-23s from the Soviet 73rd Air Army, which remained in use until 2000.